Devolutions/RDMSamples-ps/custom_batch_actions/The Basics.md

 ```

-*  To conclude, it is very important that you always end with the following code to the change are saved:
+*  Finally, it is very important that you always end with the following code to confirm the changes are saved:
 ```powershell
 $RDM.Save();
 ```